strimzi/strimzi-ui/client/Pages/README.md

 Where:

 - `contentComponent` - binds a panel to each page `context` in the contexts array.
 This can ether be a module (meaning the panel will be included in the main bundle) or a function, which will then be integrated with React Suspense/Lazy to asynchronously load the panel when required
-- `contexts[X].id` - ID for this context.
-Used by other contexts to reference each other (in cases of redirection, checking if this context is available for this user etc)
 - `contexts[X].path` - path/location of this page.
-No two `contexts` should have the same path
+Used as a unique identifier, two `contexts` should have the same path.
 - `contexts[X].name` - translation key which maps to the name for this page, which will be shown (as required) by the navigation
 - `contexts[X].feature_flag` - the feature flag to check for to enable or disable this page - more details to follow in/as a part of https://github.com/strimzi/strimzi-ui/issues/13
 - `contexts[X].order` - numeric value to enable sorting if when processed there are peers to this page, and a specific ordering is desired